kairosart/Wreath/PIVOTING/Chisel.md

-[Chisel](https://github.com/jpillora/chisel) is an awesome tool which can be used to quickly and easily set up a tunnelled proxy or port forward through a compromised system, regardless of whether you have SSH access or not.
+[Chisel](https://github.com/jpillora/chisel) is an awesome tool which can be used to quickly and easily set up a tunneled proxy or port forward through a compromised system, regardless of whether you have SSH access or not.
 It's written in Golang and can be easily compiled for any system (with static release binaries for Linux and Windows provided).
 In many ways it provides the same functionality as the standard SSH proxying / port forwarding we covered earlier; however, the fact *it doesn't require SSH access on the compromised target* is a big bonus.

 Before we can use chisel, we need to download appropriate binaries from the tool's [Github release page](https://github.com/jpillora/chisel/releases).
 These can then be unzipped using `gunzip`, and executed as normal: